• Skip to primary navigation

 mixing butter and powdered sugar for chocolate cookie dough

-Add the egg and vanilla extract, then mix until fully blended.
+Add the egg and vanilla extract and mix until fully combined.

 creaming butter and egg for chocolate sugar cookies